 Our TMD specialist has spent years investigating the relationship between the bite and TMD symptoms and has created a solution that realigns the teeth in such a way that the bite is rectified and the jawline is relaxed.

 This alleviates tension on the jaw joints and muscles, and almost all patients report considerable or complete alleviation from TMD symptoms.
 Because the bite can be adjusted to a more relaxed position, the patient should anticipate long-term relief from their problems.
-By improving this technique of treating TMD disorder over the years, our dentist has treated hundreds of patients effectively and continues to do so.
+By improving this technique of treating TMD disorder over the years, our dentist in Wimbledon has treated hundreds of patients effectively and continues to do so.

 There is no excuse to suffer from chronic temporomandibular joint discomfort.
 The Dental Lounges encourage you to make an appointment now if you are worried about persistent TMJ discomfort.